 We're trying to embrace the seasons here, and enjoy the outdoors as much as we can even in these winter months.
 A backyard rink and ice skating party in your own backyard is the perfect way to do it.

 More fun ideas, might be a little sledding party at your favourite hill, especially after a fresh snowfall.
-Or how about doing some cross country skiing if you’re looking for fun winter sports?
+Or how about doing some cross-country skiing if you're looking for fun winter sports?
 Another idea that would be lots of fun is a backyard fire with marshmallows or even hot dogs.
-And if you don’t have a hill or skis or a fire pit… how about a snowman building party?
+And if you don't have a hill or skis or a fire pit... how about a snowman building party?

-You could of course do something similar at a local outdoor ice rink, or regular indoor local ice rink if you don’t have one in your own backyard.
+You could of course do something similar at a local outdoor ice rink, or a regular indoor local ice rink if you don't have one in your own backyard.

 With a fun little ice skating party to enjoy, life really is a party!